raeginez/railsproject/README.md

 ### Tech stack (e.g. html, css, deployment platform, etc)
 Here is a list of the tech stacks we have used in our project:
+- Ruby and .erb files
-- Ruby on Rails
+- Rails Framework
-- HTML
+- HTML5
-- CSS
+- CSS3
 - Heroku
 - Bulma
+- Postgresql
+- JS

 Here is a list of the gems we have used in our project:
 - Devise